galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/deploying-to-maven.md

 ---
 path: "/docs/ecosystem/automating/deploying-to-maven"
-title: "Deploying a test to a Maven repository"
+title: "Deploying to a Maven repository"
 ---

 To run a test in automation, all test engines need access to the test material.
 This is achieved by offering the test material as Maven artifacts.
 These artifacts are stored in a Maven repository.
 If you are using the Docker Operator to bring up an ecosystem, a Nexus repository is automatically instantiated, and can be used to store the artifacts.
 However, you can use any Maven repositories to which you have access.
 The following example uses a local Nexus repository that can be brought up on a workstation.

 Define to Maven where the artifacts are to be deployed by completing the following steps:
 1. Create or add to the ```settings.xml`` that is used by Maven.